mayusuf/fizzBuzz/README.md

 4. composer

 # Installation And Run Application

-1. Clone all files from git "https://github.com/mayusuf/oscarApi"
+1. Clone all files from github:"https://github.com/mayusuf/fizzBuzz.git"

 2. run command "docker-compose up".
 It creates php-apache container. please install docker if you don't have in your pc.

 3. run "composer install" to install dependencies

-4. access localhost:8080 to see the output
+4. access "localhost:8080" to see the output in the browser

 5. run command "composer test".
 This unit test.
 Test class is in the folder "tests" of root directory